ibericode/boxzilla-wp/readme.txt

 == Screenshots ==

-1. A scroll triggered box with a newsletter sign-up form.
+1. A Boxzilla pop-up with a newsletter sign-up form.
-2. Another scroll triggered box, this time with social media sharing options.
-3. A differently styled social triggered box.
-4. Configuring and customizing your boxes is easy.
+3. Another Boxzilla pop-up, with different styles.
+4. Screenshot of the page to manage a Boxzilla pop-up.

 == Changelog ==